As a child, you probably remember your parents nagging you to brush your teeth.

 However, you will probably pass over it 3-6 times as it can be surprising how much moisture/gunk it picks up.

 This adheres to the bristles and scraper and can be rinsed off under the tap to clean the brush.

-For those suffering with bad breath, a difference should be noticeable, there should be a reduction in the sulphur compounds and an improvement in your breath.
+For those suffering with bad breath, a difference should be noticeable, there should be a reduction in the sulfur compounds and an improvement in your breath.

 As I do not suffer with this, I am unable to really comment personally on any improvements, but the very act has to be making a positive contribution.

 The bristles create almost a scratching sensation on the tongue, getting into the pits and contours of the surface.

 It did not hurt and although you need to apply a bit of pressure to be most effective it is not painful and I did not experience any bleeding.
 If you do, stop.
 Let it heal and try again.
 Consider how much pressure you were applying.